Self-bound droplets in quasi-two-dimensional dipolar condensates: Results

-Now, for a given set of RIPs, the equilibrium radial size can be determined by numerically minimizing $\epsilon$.
+Now, for a given set of reduced interaction strengths, the equilibrium radial size can be determined by numerically minimizing $\epsilon$.
 In Fig.~\ref{width}(b), we plot the $N$ dependence of the equilibrium radial size $\sigma^{(c)}$ and $\sigma^{(s)}$ corresponding to cases i) and ii), respectively.
 As can be seen, both $\sigma^{(c)}(N)$ and $\sigma^{(s)}(N)$ are of V shape.
-In addition, $\sigma^{(s)}$ is in good agreement with the numerically computed $\sigma $ in the SVS phase regime and $\sigma^{(c)}$ also roughly agrees with $\sigma$ in the large $N$ limit.
 Since different quantum phases correspond to distinct $\sigma(N)$, the W-shaped $\sigma$-$N$ curve is clearly a manifestation that there are multiple quantum phases in the self-bound droplet state.
+Another feature in Fig.~\ref{width}(b) is that the numerically computed $\sigma$ is in good agreement with $\sigma^{(s)}$ in the SVS phase regime, while obvious discrepancy is found between $\sigma$ and $\sigma^{(c)}$ for large $N$.
+This observation suggests that the Gaussian-density-profile assumption holds only when the number of atoms is small.
+As a proof for this, we compare the numerically computed normalized total densities, i.e., $2\pi\sqrt{\pi}a_z\int \rho d\rho\bar n(\rho)=1$, with their Gaussian fits in Fig.~\ref{profgauss} for two different atom numbers.
+Indeed, nearly perfect agreement is achieved for $N=10^3$.
+While, for large $N=2\times 10^4$, the Gaussian fit deviates significantly from the numerical result.

-Finally, making use of the fact that $\lim_{\sigma\rightarrow\infty}f(\sigma)= -2$, we can derive an analytical expression for the CAN.
+Interestingly, similar to the quasi-2D droplets of binary condensates, we may also derive an analytical expression for the CAN of the dipolar droplets.
+In two earlier works~\cite{dipdrop2020,bindrop2022}, we performed systematical comparisons between the calculated CAN with the experimental data for both 3D dipolar droplets of Dy atoms~\cite{singledropDy} and quasi-2D binary droplets of K atoms~\cite{2drop2d}.
+In both works, reasonable agreements were found.
+Here by studying the CAN for quasi-2D dipolar droplets, we expect to provide an addition guide for future experiments.
 To this end, we first note that both the kinetic and the 2B interaction energies in Eq.~\eqref{engfun} scale as $\sigma^{-2}$ in the $\sigma\rightarrow\infty$ limit.
 Therefore, in the absence of the 3B interaction, the kinetic and the 2B interaction energies exactly cancel out each other when $N$ satisfies

 This implies that, in the large $\sigma$ limit, $\epsilon(\sigma)$ is invariant with respect to $\sigma$.
 As a result, we find a self-bound droplet solution of infinity radial size which has the minimal atom number (i.e., CAN),